A Rare Desert Spectacle

-Pima Prickly Park on River Road also contains a significant collection.
-Additionally, the Night Blooming Cereus can be naturally found in sandy soils, on the banks of washes, or on hill slopes; shaded by desert shrubs or by trees.
+The Night Blooming Cereus can also be naturally found in sandy soils, on the banks of washes, or on hill slopes; shaded by desert shrubs or by trees.
 Each cluster of cacti blooms simultaneously.
-Blooms at different locations will most likely happen on different nights, so be sure to pay attention to the update system for the particular location you're planning on going to.
+Blooms at different locations will most likely happen on different nights.

 How Do They Know When the Flowers Will Bloom?